Technical

 While you can mount optics using a mounting station separate from your rifle, like the Short Action Customs Final Scope Level, we prefer to mount directly on our firearm.
 To do so, we first need to secure the rifle on or to our work surface using a vise.

-Two types of vises can be used to secure firearms for optic mounting.
+Two different types of vises are commonly used to secure firearms for optic mounting.
 The first, a gun vise, is specifically designed to hold your rifle while cleaning, optic mounting, or zeroing on the range, using padded rests to support the buttstock and handguard/barrel in place.
 Alternatively, you can use a standard bench vise attached to your work surface.
-For AR-style rifles, a magazine well vise block attachment can be clamped in the vise jaws and inserted into the rifle for support.
-Bolt-action rifles can be carefully clamped using a towel or soft jaw inserts that won’t scratch or mar the stock.
+For AR-style rifles, a magazine well vise block attachment can be clamped in place and inserted into the rifle for support, whereas bolt-action rifles can be carefully clamped using a towel or soft jaw inserts that won’t scratch or mar the stock.

 Whichever style vise you use, you’ll need to level your rifle in place.
 Gun vises often feature adjustable height rests and feet for easy leveling, while bench vises require manual trial and error to perfect.
 Place a level on the rifle receiver or Picatinny rail section and adjust as needed before locking the rifle in place.